-In addition to the control and status information that is transferred between HeatNet controls, there are some hardware links.
+Along with control and status information that is transferred between HeatNet controls are some hardware links.
 These hardware links (wires) connect between the controls to ensure all controls (including ignition) work in unison.
 They perform as a redundant check of the minibus reported state.
 This prevents errant behavior if the boiler is not set up properly.